squidfunk/mkdocs-material/docs/changelog/index.md

 ### 9.7.0 <small>November 11, 2025</small> { id="9.7.0" }

-⚠️ __Material for MkDocs is now in maintenance mode__
+!!! warning "Material for MkDocs is now in maintenance mode"

     This is the last release of Material for MkDocs that will receive new features.
     Going forward, the Material for MkDocs team focuses on [Zensical], a next-gen static site generator built from first principles.
 We will provide critical bug fixes and security updates for Material for MkDocs for 12 months – at least.

     [Read the full announcement on our blog]

-This release includes all features that were previously exclusively available as part of the Insiders edition.
-They are now free for everybody to use.
-The [projects] and [typeset] plugins turned out to be dead ends, which is why they are deprecated and not part of Material for MkDocs.
-The sources of those plugins are distributed with the project, and need to be re-enabled in `pyproject.toml`, so third party contributors can take on maintenance, if desired.
+This release includes all features that were previously exclusive to the Insiders edition.
+These features are now freely available to everyone.

+__Note on deprecated plugins__: The [projects] and [typeset] plugins are included in this release, but must be considered deprecated.
+Both plugins proved unsustainable to maintain and represent architectural dead ends.
+They are provided as-is without ongoing support.

 __Changes__:

+- Added support for projects plugin (for compat, now deprecated)
+- Added support for typeset plugin (for compat, now deprecated)
 - Added support for pinned blog posts and author profiles
 - Added support for customizing pagination for blog index pages
 - Added support for customizing blog category sort order